humantorch/github-browser/README.md

 Finally, if you're really ambitious there's a Grunt task that builds and rsyncs the app to a server.
 Simply replace the server address/file path the `config` section of the Gruntfile.js (starts on line 20) with your own information and run `grunt deploy`.

+**If any of the above isn't working for whatever reason, please do not hesitate to try to contact me.
+The project is also running online at http://onion.prayingmadness.com if all else fails.**

 ###NOTES

 Harnessing the power of the Github API this app serves up all the public repository information from [The Onion's](http://github.com/theonion) development team, sorted by the most recently-updated repos.
 Selecting a repo will show a list of the most recent 100 commits, sorted by most recent.